meefs/prvhash/README.md

 function to produce quality hashes for any required hash length.
 Statistically, these "jumps" are close to uniformly-random repositioning: each simultaneous augmentation of `Seed` and `lcg` corresponds to a new random position, with a spread over the whole PRNG period.
-The actual performace is more complicated as this PRNG system is able to converge into unrelated random number sequences of varying lengths, so the "jump" changes both the position and the "index" of sub-sequence.
+The actual behavior is more complicated as this PRNG system is able to converge into unrelated random number sequences of varying lengths, so the "jump" changes both the position and the "index" of sub-sequence.
 This property of PRVHASH assures that